11 Trusted and IRS-Approved Depositories & Storage Vaults for your Precious Metals

 - The custodian is the regulated administrator of your self-directed IRA.

-- The depository is the secure vault facility where the metals are stored and audited.
+- The depository is the secure vault facility where the metals are stored, insured, and audited.

-- You choose your metals and decide whether you want segregated or commingled storage (more on that below).
+- You choose the metals, approve the transaction, and decide whether segregated or commingled storage makes more sense for your account.

-- If anyone tries to sell you a “home storage IRA,” slow down and read this first: gold IRA scams.
+Two practical tips can save you a lot of headaches.
+First, if anyone tries to sell you a “home storage IRA,” slow down and read our guide to gold IRA scams.
 A lot of costly mistakes start with “the salesperson said it was allowed.”
+Second, if you’re funding a new account from an existing IRA or 401(k), read our Gold IRA rollover walkthrough first.
+Most paperwork issues happen during transfers, not during the actual metal purchase.

 Before we get into the list, here’s what actually matters when you compare depositories:

-- Insurance: Ask what is covered (theft, damage, transit) and who the underwriter is.
+- Insurance: Ask what is covered, including theft, damage, and transit, and ask who the underwriter is.

-- Reporting: Does the vault provide clear statements that your custodian can reconcile easily?
+- Reporting: Make sure the depository can provide clear records your custodian can reconcile easily.

-If you’re the type who likes to understand the “why,” the IRS also explains the core rule in its IRA FAQs (it calls most metals “collectibles,” with a specific exception for certain bullion held properly): IRS IRA FAQ on bullion custody.
+If you’re the type who likes to understand the “why,” the IRS also explains the core rule in its IRA guidance.
+Most metals are treated as collectibles unless they fall under specific exceptions and are held through the proper IRA structure.
+You can review the IRS guidance here: IRS guidance on collectibles and IRA bullion.

 Commonly Used Precious Metals Depositories for Gold IRAs